guillaumegenthial/guillaumegenthial.github.io/_posts/2020-02-19-config-python-techniques.markdown

 f(2, "use_case_2")
 ```

-In real life, this is likely to mean passing combinations of arguments to helper functions, and might quickly become complicated to maintain.
+In real life, this means passing combinations of arguments to helper functions, quickly becoming complicated to maintain.
 As different use cases keep coming, the number of `if ... else ...` statements increases, reaching an unhealthy ratio.
 Soon, the combination of options forces parts of your code to support a combinatorial number of logic blocks.
 If you have 2 main options with 10 possibilities each, and each combination of them require some custom code, that's 10 x 10 possibilities!
-And chances are that in parts of the code that you may be less familiar with, a specific combination of options causes a failure.
+Chances are that in parts of the code that you may be less familiar with, a specific combination of options causes a failure.
 Hopefully you follow the guidelines of test-driven development and such a liability will be exposed before any release.

 <a id="modularizing-your-code"></a>
 ## Modularizing your code

 After a while, the expectations become more generic and you're required to support "all combinations of `2 * x` and `x + 1` operations".
 Worse, you see a near future where other integer operations will need to be supported, like `3 * x`, and that you probably need to isolate each of these transforms as well as how you combine them together.

-After some time spent rewriting parts of your code to make it more modular, you come to the conclusion that each of these transforms is independent from the others and that combining them together is another issue ([Separation of Concern](https://en.wikipedia.org/wiki/Separation_of_concerns)), and that they should be responsible of one thing and one thing only ([Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle)), while following the same contract.
+After some time spent rewriting parts of the code to make it more modular, you come to the conclusion that each of these transforms is independent from the others and that combining them together is another issue ([Separation of Concern](https://en.wikipedia.org/wiki/Separation_of_concerns)).
+Each transform should be responsible of one thing and one thing only ([Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle)), while following the same contract.

 In python, one the right ways of doing this is to define an "interface" for your transforms, using an abstract class